 Since December of 2008, the Federal Reserve has held interest rates at 0.0%-0.25%, and has indicated that rates will stay at this level for the foreseeable future.
 This action by the Federal Reserve, along with other government programs designed to increase liquidity in the mortgage markets, resulted in a significant increase in our refinance order volumes in December 2008 and continued to positively affect our revenues through the first nine months of 2009.
-In the fourth quarter of 2009 and through 2010, we again experienced a decline in order volumes.
-Mortgage interest rates remained at historically low levels throughout the first nine months of 2010 and the first quarter of 2011.
+In the fourth quarter of 2009 and through 2010, we again experienced a decline in order vo lumes.
+Mortgage interest rates remained at historically low levels throughout the first nine months of 2010 and have begun to increase in the fourth quarter of 2010 and the first quarter of 2011.